 3. Settling down later in life

-The top five ways to appeal to millennial renters
+The top 5 ways to appeal to millennial renters

 We’ve established how and why millennials dominate the rental market.
 Now it’s time to explore how you, as a property owner, manager, or developer, can capitalize on that and appeal to your millennial customer base.

-Here are the top five ways to appeal to millennials:
+Here are the top five ways to appeal to millennial renters:

 - Accept digital payments